 Will you incorporate or form an LLC?

-Also, if you plan on forming a corporation or limited liability company for your business, make sure that your corporation or LLC has all licenses required by the state licensing boards, too.
-And if you are not forming a separate entity but plan on using a DBA assumed name, make sure you register that name if required by state law.
+If you plan on forming a corporation or limited liability company for your business, make sure that your corporation or LLC completes all necessary licensing and registration requirements that pertain to the company.
+If you plan on using a DBA assumed name (whether you are a formal business entity or sole proprietor), make sure you register that name if required by state law.

 Risks of violating state licensing laws

-To ensure you understand the licensing requirements in your state, county, and town, reach out to other handymen, consult an attorney, and be sure to check out the BizFilings Contractor Business License Wizard to find the exact licenses or permits you’ll need plus direct links to the application process.
+To ensure you understand the licensing requirements in your state, county, and town, reach out to other handymen, consult an attorney, or contact CT Corporation to find the exact licenses or permits you’ll need.